OnDevJay/SQL-Server-Backup-Recovery-Project/README.md

 - Ensuring that the backup process runs smoothly without interruptions.
 - Verifying that the restoration process works as expected after a simulated failure.
 - Managing the SQL Server Agent to maintain a consistent backup schedule.

+## Tools Used
+- Microsoft SQL Server: For database management and backup processes.
+- SQL Server Management Studio (SSMS): For configuring and testing backup and recovery strategies.
+- SQL Server Agent: To automate scheduled backups.
+- Windows Task Scheduler: For additional automation and monitoring.
+- PowerShell: For scripting backup validation and automation tasks.